 Prevent the accidental sharing of sensitive information.

-You can identify any document or email containing a health record that’s shared with people outside your organization, and then automatically block access to that document or block the email from being sent.
-For a document, the permissions are blocked for everyone except the primary site collection administrator, document owner, and the person who last modified the content.
+For example, you can identify any document or email containing a health record that’s shared with people outside your organization, and then automatically block access to that document or block the email from being sent.

 Monitor and protect sensitive information in the desktop versions of Excel 2016, PowerPoint 2016, and Word 2016.